“Besides, there are a hundred things one has to know,

 Rat to Mole in The Wind in the Willows

-To ensure the desired outcome the college arranges for a qualified voice coach to firstly assess and recommend exercises, and finally examine the student.
+To ensure the desired outcome, the college arranges for a qualified voice coach (usually your tutor) to first assess and recommend exercises, and finally examine the student.
 This person is then required to certify the student:

 The student will learn how: